aws-samples/aws-securityhub-partner-integration/README.md

 ## Updating regions and AWS Organization Units

 You can add and remove regions and AWS Organization Unit IDs by updating `parameter.json` and re-deploying changes.
 You can also update directly these values from the AWS Cloudformation console stack named `securityhub-integration-<PARTNER-NAME>`.
+To enable new integrations, create a new `parameter.json` file version for the new partner and deploy a new stack using the deployment script.

 ## Disabling integration